Vyasa: The Mahabharata

 Painting depicting Vyasa and the king Janamejaya.

 Vyāsa is regarded as the author of the Mahabharata, a major epic of Hindu literature.
 The first section of the Mahābhārata states that Gaṇesha wrote the text to Vyasa's dictation, (Note: It is believed that Vyasa asks Ganesha to assist him in writing the text.
 Ganesha imposes a precondition that he would do so only if Vyasa would narrate the story without a pause.
 Vyasa set a counter-condition that Ganesha understands the verses first before transcribing them.
 Thus Vyasa narrated the entire Mahābhārata.) but this is regarded by scholars as a later interpolation to the epic and this part of the story is also excluded in the "Critical Edition" of the Mahābhārata.

-The five Paṇḍava brothers of the junior line of the Kuru royal house being the ultimate victors, thus India's cultural heroes, Vyāsa's relationship with the winners in this kinship war of cousin against cousin is as chronicler who sired the father of the victors.
-These five protagonists are the surrogate sons of Pānḍu, sired by various gods on behalf of this Kuru king whom Vyāsa himself fathered 'under Niyoga practice' in place of an elder brother who died heirless, at the behest of his mother Satyavati.
-Vyāsa also sired the father of the vanquished, he was certainly the surgeon who put the hundred brothers of antagonist cousins into incubation, and as they are only said to be sired by a boon he conferred on their mother, there's some possibility that he is also their biological sire himself.
-Hence Vyāsa's authorship of the Mahābhārata is by way of biography of his own family including its adoptees.
-This was the struggle between his own ex officio grandsons.
-And it is in the wake of producing this purportedly historical, smriti Mahābhārata as well as 'compiling' the essential sruti scripture of the Vedas that 'Vyāsa' was added as epithet then eclipsed his two birth names, Krishṇa and Dvaipāyana, while his smiriti creation became a canon whose territorial name, drawing on either one or two legendary ruler's personal names, included in the saga's text, still underlies modern Sanskrit-to-Hindi official form, Bhārata Gaṇarājya, in the names for India through its current constitution.
+The Mahābhārata centers on a succession conflict between two branches of the Kuru royal house, the five Paṇḍava brothers, who are the eventual victors and their cousins, the hundred Kaurava brothers.
+Vyāsa's is connected to both sides of this conflict by birth as well as by authorship.
+At Satyavati request Vyāsa fathered Pānḍu and Dhṛtarāṣṭra through the practice of Niyoga, after Vichitravīrya, his younger half brother died without an heir.
+Pāṇḍu later became the nominal father of the five Pāṇḍavas, who are describes in the epic as having been conceived by various gods.
+Dhṛtarāṣṭra became the father of the hundred Kauravas.
+Some scholars have noted that, since Gāndhārī's sons are said to have been born from a boon granted by Vyāsa, Vyāsa may be regarded as their biological father as well. because of this the Mahābhārata's central conflict has been described as a struggle between Vyāsa's own descendants.

+It was after composing the Mahābhārata and compiling the Vedas that Vyāsa came to be known by that title (meaning "compiler" or "arranger") that superseded his birth names, Kṛṣṇa and Dvaipāyana. the name of his epic subsequently informed the official Hindi-language name of India Bhārata Gaṇarājya, as used in Indian constitution.

 Vyāsa's Jaya (literally, "victory"), the core of the Mahābhārata, is a dialogue between Dhritarāshtra (the Kuru king and the father of the Kauravas, who opposed the Pāṇḍavas in the Kurukshetra War) and Sanjaya, his adviser and charioteer.
 Sanjaya narrates the particulars of the Kurukshetra War, fought in eighteen days, chronologically.
 Dhritarashtra at times asks questions and expresses doubts, sometimes lamenting, fearing the destruction the war would bring on his family, friends and kin.